ikskuh/kristall/README.md

    - [ ] Allow user to ignore TLS errors
    - [ ] Enable TOFU for HTTPS/Gemini
    - [ ] Enable Client Certificate Management
+    - [ ] Add option: "Transient certificates survive an application reboot and are stored on disk""
+    - [ ] Add storage location for identity/persistent
+- [ ] Improve redirect handling
+  - [ ] Option how to handle redirects: "automatic, ask when cross-host, ask always"
+  - [ ] Option to set maximum number of redirects
+- [ ] UX improvements
+  - [ ] Auto-expanding outline
+  - [ ] Escape in the URL bar reverts to the current location
+  - [ ] auto-highlighting/following outline
+  - [ ] Improved favourites
+    - [ ] Allow custom favourite title (not the URL itself)
+    - [ ] Allow grouping favourites into a single-hierarchy folder structure
+- [ ] Changelog in the help menu

 ### Unspecced
 - [ ] Survive full torture suite